 The district's cash and cash equivalents are considered to be cash on hand, demand deposits, and short-term investments with original maturities of three months or less from the date of acquisition.
-The school district deposits excess funds in the financial institutions selected by the school board.
+The Yazoo County School District deposits excess funds in the financial institutions selected by the school board.
 State statutes specify how these depositories are to be selected.